Text Link

 4. Improves your sleep

-Engaging in physical activity can help improve your sleep, helping you fall asleep more quickly at night and stay asleep for longer.
-There are a few reasons for this, including: (3)
+Engaging in physical activity can improve your sleep hygiene, helping you fall asleep more quickly at night and stay asleep for longer by:3

-• Exercise can increase your sleep drive, which means your body will push you to go to sleep
+• Increasing your sleep drive, which means your body will push you to go to sleep

-• Exposure to natural light helps regulate your body’s sleep-wake cycle
+• Exposing you to more natural light (when mindfully moving outside), which helps regulate your body’s sleep-wake cycle

-• Exercise reduces anxiety and stress, which can help you sleep better
+• Reducing anxiety and stress, which often inhibit sleep

 5. Enhances your social connections with others